"The memory of those whom we have lost - we share,

 The unpredictable seas around Tasmania's coastlines have claimed vessels from the days of sail to modern craft of today; they have claimed the lives of whalers and sealers, convicts and free settlers, traders and fishermen, sailors, seaman and yachtsmen of all ages and nations.

 Have you a relative or know someone who should be remembered by having a plaque of the Memorial?
 Would you like to initiate the placement of a memorial plaque?
 If so, contact the committee to discuss the possibilities and modest cost involved.

 Invitation to attend the Memorial Service

-The 21st annual Memorial Service will be held on Sunday, 15th October 2017 at 10.45 am for an 11.00 am start.
-Morning tea is available beforehand for a modest donation from 10.00 am at the Memorial site, Esplanade, Triabunna.
+The 21st annual Memorial Service was held on Sunday, 15th October 2017 at the Memorial site, Esplanade, Triabunna.